 CPEP requires that applicants for its accredited program complete the ASM online application form and pay a $100 fee.
 Only applications submitted via ASM will be considered for these positions.

 The J-1 visa is the required visa for international trainees.
 This policy is governed by the University of Utah Office of Graduate Medical Education and applies to all Department of Pathology fellowships, regardless of program accreditation or associated degree type.

-The program is accepting applications from July 1st until December 31st for a position beginning July 1st, 2020.
+The program is not currently accepting applications.
 Interested candidates should submit an application, a letter of interest including a personal statement, curriculum vitae (including education, degrees, internships, residencies, etc.), copies of college transcripts (graduate and undergraduate) as well as three letters of recommendation through the CPEP online submission portal for its postgraduate fellowship training programs.

 The University of Utah School of Medicine does not discriminate on the basis of gender, gender identity/expression, sexual orientation, race, age, religion, color, national origin, disability, genetic information, or veteran’s status.